-Acqua della Regina, the signature scent created in 1533 for Catherine de’ Medici’s marriage to Henry II, the king of France, remains one of their best selling products till date.
-Other ancient notables that go back centuries include Acqua di Rose (rosewater), Alkermes liqueur and Elisir di China (post-dinner digestif).
+Acqua della Regina, the signature scent created in 1533 for Catherine de Medici’s marriage to the king of France, remains one of their best-selling products.
+So, chalk it down as the world’s oldest perfume and one that smells super gorgeous and contemporary even 500 years later.

-And you can still browse the shelves of the old pharmacy in Florence, which is one of the most gorgeous beauty boutiques in the world.
+And you can still browse the shelves of the original Santa Maria Novella pharmacy in Florence, one of the world’s most gorgeous beauty boutiques.

-In a letter to his brother: “I have found a fragrance that reminds me of an Italian spring morning, of mountain daffodils and orange blossoms after the rain.”
+In a letter to his brother, he said: “I have found a fragrance that reminds me of an Italian spring morning, of mountain daffodils and orange blossoms after the rain.”

-It immediately caught the fancy of a populace that was desperately trying to subdue the not-so-pleasant aroma of unwashed bodies and wanted something crisp and fresh, rather than the heavy, musky fragrances of the time.
+It immediately caught the fancy of a populace that was desperately trying to subdue the not-so-pleasant aroma of unwashed bodies and wanted something crisp and fresh rather than the heavy, musky fragrances of the time.

 Farina named the composition after Cologne, the city of his residence, and was soon supplying to every royal family across the world.

 Yardley London Lavender Soap, 1770

-Yardley may be innocuous today but it’s the oldest registered beauty brand in the world.
-In fact, records show that even though the company was officially founded in 1770, its story actually began in the 1600s, when King Charles I granted a young man the concession to supply all the soap for the City of London.
+Although the official record states that the company was founded in 1770, its story actually originated in the 1600s — when King Charles I gave a young man the exclusive right to supply all the soap for the City of London.

-The key ingredient in Yardley London’s soaps has always been lavender, known for its soothing properties.
-Till today, there is a special species of lavender — Lavandula augustifolia – that is exclusively grown for Yardley London in the South of England.
+The key ingredient in Yardley London’s soaps (the oldest soap in the world in continuous existence till today) has always been lavender, known for its soothing properties.
+Until today, a unique species of lavender — Lavandula augustifolia — is exclusively grown for Yardley London in the South of England.

 Bonus fact: In 1971, Yardley sponsored the British Racing Motors team in the Formula 1 Grand Prix.
 In 1972 the company moved on to McLaren, which it sponsored till 1974.